Share this link via

 One of the best Japanese Kanji dictionary.

-Between - Refers to the space between two things.
+Between - The space between things.

-Whole - Refers to the entire period or range.
+Throughout - The entire period or range.

 We went to paris in the course of our travels.